 Multiple Domains will be assigned to this contract vehicle and each Domain is limited to the NAICS Codes specifically outlined.
 Here are the Domains so far:

 - Enterprise Solutions

 Current Small Business Contract Vehicles

-GSA released the first round of 8(a) III STARS awardees in June 2021.
+GSA recently released the third set of awardees for 8(a) STARS III.
 Awardees of this contract will participate under the $50 billion program ceiling and five-year base period with a single three-year renewal option.
 8(a) STARS III will build upon the framework of 2015’s 8(a) STARS II, providing more flexible access to customized IT solutions and emerging technologies ranging from simple IT services like help-desk support, to more complex services like cybersecurity and artificial intelligence.

-While the RFP has already gone out and GSA has begun notifying awardees, GSA may choose to on-ramp other small businesses at a later date, so it’s important to keep up with the announcements related to this contract vehicle.
+While GSA has already notified the awardees, GSA may choose to on-ramp other small businesses at a later date, so it’s important to keep up with the announcements related to this contract vehicle.

 To learn more about STARS III features and benefits, download GSA’s Coming Soon!
 8(a) STARS III: Information Technology Solutions for Your Mission Requirements pdf.